 What are the age ranges of your family members?
 Along with yourself and your spouse, are the kids still pre-school age, or do you have some that are approaching the teenage years?
 If you do have a relative living with you, it pays to consider their dental needs as well.

-This means you may be looking for a Barrie dentist who can handle everything from the first permanent teeth coming in to helping your retired parent make comparisons between dentures and dental implants.
+This means you may be looking for a Barrie dentist who can handle everything from the adult teeth coming in to helping your retired parent make comparisons between dentures and dental implants.
 Understanding what sort of help each family member will need makes it easier to focus on practices that can accommodate everyone.

 The Dentist’s Background and Experience